 - Photo ration card

-To open an FD account there are two methods i.e. online and offline method using these two methods you can open an account under the FD scheme.
+Under the Indian post office fixed deposit scheme a person can open an FD account through two methods i.e. online and offline methods using these two methods you can open an account under the FD scheme.

 One can open an FD account through the online method by using intra-operable net banking.
 Since 2018 internet banking in Indian post offices is available through which account holders can easily transfer funds from one post office account to another post office account.

 To open a fixed deposit account online the customer should have the below-mentioned things.

 - A valid and active account in a post office